-RHETORIC AND WRITING STUDIES CONCENTRATIONS 12 hrs ENGL 31003, Approaches to Critical Thinking about Literature and Culture Choose 3: ENGL 20133, Essay Writing ENGL 30503, Technical and Professional Writing ENGL 36003, Topics in Rhetoric and Composition ENGL 3763.
+RHETORIC AND WRITING STUDIES CONCENTRATIONS 12 hrs Choose 4: • ENGL 20133, Essay Writing • ENGL 30503, Technical and Professional Writing • ENGL 36003, Topics in Rhetoric and Composition • ENGL 40003, Style and Grammar for Professional Writers • ENGL 49003, Studies in Rhetoric and Composition Hours will vary depending on language placement, and whether a student is exempt from ENGL 10103 and 10203.
+ENGL 3763.
 Topics in Postcolonial Literature and Culture (this course is no longer taught but counts if taken previously) ENGL 38303.
 Topics in American Literature and Culture to 1900 ENGL 38403.
-Topics in Modern and Contemporary American Literature and Culture ENGL 38503, Topics in African-American Literature and Culture ENGL 38603.
+Topics in Modern and Contemporary American Literature and Culture ENGL 38503, Topics in African-American Literature and Culture ENGL 38503.
 Topics in Literature and Culture of the American South ENGL 41403.
 American Film Survey ENGL 45203.
 Studies in U.S. Latino/Latina Literature and Culture ENGL 45503.
 Studies in Native American Literature and Culture ENGL 45503.
-Studies in Arab American Literature and Culture ENGL 45903.
-Studies in Gender, Sexuality, and Literature ENGL 45903.
-Studies in Inversity ENGL 47403.
-Studies in Nineteenth-Century British Literature and Culture ENGL 47503.
+Studies in Native American Literature and Culture ENGL 45803.
+Studies in Gender, Sexuality, and Literature ENGL 46703.
+Special Studies in Diversity ENGL 47403.
 Studies in Modern and Contemporary British Literature and Culture ENGL 47503.
+Studies in Modern and Contemporary British Literature and Culture ENGL 4763.
 Studies in Postcolonial Literature and Culture (this course is no longer taught but counts if taken previously) ENGL 48303.
 Studies in American Literature and Culture to 1900 ENGL 48403.
-Studies in Modern and Contemporary American Literature and Culture ENGL 48403.
-Studies in Interature and Culture of the American South ENGL 48403.
+Studies in Modern and Contemporary American Literature and Culture ENGL 48603.
+Studies in Interature and Culture of the American South ENGL 48603.
 Studies in Popular Culture and Popular Genres Other ENGL literature courses non listed may be counted in one of these requirements, based on topic, but will need a substitution form signed by the department approving each course.
 These classes may be retaken for up to 9 hrs of credit.
 For honors students, consider asking to have your additional honors requirements to count for this general elective category. (see honors section for more information.)
-The catalog for this major says the concentration is 21 hours and includes 9 hours of general electives ENGL 40003, Style and Grammar for Professional Writers ENGL 49003, Studies in Rhetoric and Composition approve individually.
-The department has stopped tracking this, so the 9 hours of general electives are no longer listed.
-GENERAL ELECTIVES 24-40 hrs Hours will vary depending on language placement, and whether a student is exempt from ENGL 10103 and 10203.
-Some general electives may need to be upper level to meet college and university residency requirements.
-See Graduation Checklist on page 3 for more information.
-WRITING REQUIREMENT All English majors automatically complete this requirement upon taking their first 30000 level or higher literature course.
+The catalog for this major says the concentration is 21 hours and includes 9 hours of gene 24-40 hrs WRITING REQUIREMENT All English majors automatically complete this requirement upon taking their first 30000 level or higher literature course. on page 3 for more imormation.
 HONORS Minimum Requirements for Honors: Honors Thesis Timeline: Honors students should consistently check the honors thesis timeline to stay on track to complete your honors thesis.